The Two Towers: Reception

-John Jordan, reviewing the book for the Irish Press, wrote admiring its narrative "weaving of epic, heroic romance, parable, and fairy tale, and the more adventurous kind of detective story, into a pattern at once strange and curiously familiar to our experience".
-He compared the wizard Gandalf's death and reappearance to Christ's resurrection.
+John Jordan, admiring the book's narrative in the Irish Press, wrote of its "weaving of epic, heroic romance, parable, and fairy tale, and the more adventurous kind of detective story, into a pattern at once strange and curiously familiar to our experience".
+He compared the wizard Gandalf's death and reappearance to Christ's resurrection, writing that this could be done "without irreverence" because of Tolkien's seriousness about good and evil.